K3-10e/WordLadder/README.md

-# Let's Play a word ladder game!
+# Let's Play a Word Ladder game!

 - In this game, you will input two five letter words and the program will transform your first word into the second word by changing it into another word.